SEND Assessment Co-ordinator (EHCP)

 - Undertaking relevant casework, including supporting work for Tribunal Cases.
 Attend annual reviews of EHC plans and update plans as required.

-To be an Assessment Coordinator you will be passionate about making a positive difference to the lives of children and young people as well as demonstrating the following points:
+To be SEND Assessment Coordinator (EHCP) for AfC, you will be passionate about making a positive difference to the lives of children and young people as well as demonstrating the following points.

 - Be educated to degree level, with appropriate professional qualification/s or experience.

 - Have knowledge and understanding of legislation, statutory frameworks and policy affecting services

 for children, young people and families in relation to SEND.

 - Have experience of building and maintaining successful relationships with a range of influencers, including schools.